zachlasiuk/arm-software-developers-ads/content/learning-paths/microcontroller/img_nn_stcube/run_nn.md

 ```console
  python -m pip install -U opencv-python protobuf tqdm==4.50.2
 ```
-Navigate to the lab4 folder.
+Navigate to the extracted img_class_stcube folder.
 Enter [Misc] folder.
 Then you can execute the tool by typing the following command

 ```
 cd ~/Documents/lab4/Misc